-We’re celebrating “Christmas in July” here on the farm.
+We must remember to grow and dry our okra here on the farm in the summer so that we can have these wonderful Okra Santas for Christmas.
 These ornaments are made from the okra seed pods that dried on the okra plants at Big Mill Bed & Breakfast.
 Most folks just throw them away; when I was growing up we saved them for next year’s seeds.

 If you want these precious Santas for Christmas, you will need to grow the okra or get a farmer to let some go to seed for you.
 If you don’t have okra in your garden or have a farmer in your Rolodex, head to the local Farmer’s Market this weekend.
 Strike up a conversation with some of the vendors who are selling okra.
 Don’t be shy — tell them what you are making and ask them to save some of the seed pods for you.
 Farmers are friendly and will be happy to help you out.